Catherine22/Associate-Android-Developer-Practice/README.md

 3. New share sheet
 4. Notification actions
 5. WebView: Detect hung renderer if you like
-6. More easy to set accessibility
+6. Be easier to set accessibility
 7. Text
 8. ```Magnifier```
 9. TLS 1.3 enabled by default